Little People of America: Founding

-"Midget" and "dwarf" as slurs
+"Midget" as a slur

 During the 2009 National Conference of the Little People of America, a press conference was held to make a public statement regarding the use of the word "midget", which is considered offensive by many people with dwarfism.
 The statement was made in response to an episode of Celebrity Apprentice which featured multiple uses of the word "midget" and justification of it by one of the celebrities, Jesse James.
 Members of the LPA filed a complaint with the Federal Communications Commission over the use of the word "midget" on broadcast television.
 The complaint said that "the word 'midget' is considered offensive to the dwarfism community and should not be seen or heard on TV or radio."

-American economist and NYU professor Nouriel Roubini used the phrase dwarf as a slur, writing that journalist Nick Denton was a loser and an “intellectual dwarf who cannot engage me on my widely respected views on the economy … too bad [sic] was the first one that early on predicted in minute and precise details this most severe financial crisis.”

 Membership

-Membership in LPA is limited to people 4' 10" and under, or those diagnosed with any of the hundred plus forms of dwarfism, their families, or those who "demonstrate a well-founded interest in issues relating to Little People Matter, & dwarfism.”
+Membership in LPA is limited to people 4 ft 10 in (147 cm) and under, or those diagnosed with any of the hundred plus forms of dwarfism, their families, or those who "demonstrate a well-founded interest in issues relating to Little People Matter, and dwarfism."